ecg-icas/icas/src/source/reference/get-ad-id-funnel.rst

 :ref:`scopes` **read**

-This URL returns performance predictions (such as number of impressions, clicks and url clicks) for a given ad and CPC value.
+This URL returns performance predictions such as number of impressions, clicks and url clicks for a given ad and cpc value.

-The endpoint also returns information regarding the current page which the given ad is displayed on and the suggested CPC value which would place the given ad on page 1.
+The endpoint also returns information regarding the current page on which the ad is displayed and the required cpc value which would place the ad on page one.
+If ``cpc`` is greater than ``maxCpc`` then this ad does not perform well enough to be placed on page one.

-If the performance of an ad cannot be predicted yet, the server returns a ``204 No Content`` response with empty body.
+If the performance of an ad cannot be predicted yet, the server returns a ``204 No Content`` response with an empty body.
 This can happen when, for instance, the ad is the only one in a category and no reference ads exist yet from which to derive a performance prediction.

 Parameters
 ----------